Mammoth Biosciences aims to be Illumina for the gene editing generation – TechCrunch

 In 1998, the startup company Illumina launched a revolution in the life sciences industry by developing technology to slash the costs of identifying and mapping genetic material.

-Now, a little over twenty years later, Mammoth Biosciences is hoping to do the same thing for gene editing tools.
+Now, a little over 20 years later, Mammoth Biosciences is hoping to do the same thing for gene editing tools.

-The company, co-founded by Jennifer Doudna, who did some of the pioneering work to discover the gene editing enzyme known as CRISPR, has just raised $45 million as it looks to bring to market products that can not be used not only for disease detection, but are more precise editing tools for genetic material.
+The company, co-founded by Jennifer Doudna, who did some of the pioneering work to discover the gene editing enzyme known as CRISPR, has just raised $45 million as it looks to bring to market products that can be used not only for disease detection, but are more precise editing tools for genetic material.

 Rather than get bogged down in the patent dispute that raged over the provenance and ownership of applications for the original CRISPR enzyme — the Cas9 discovered by Doudna and developed for clinical applications at the Broad Institute — Mammoth has joined a number of startups in identifying new enzymes with a broader array of properties.